Obara Paper Art Museum Toyotashi Washi no Furusato | Sightseeing Spots | AichiNow-OFFICIAL SITE FOR TOURISM AICHI

 Korankei Gorge

-Korankei Gorge is full of color in each season.
-As the leaves take on their autumnal hues,...
+Korankei Gorge is full of color every season of the year.
+As the leaves take on their autu...

 • Parking

-Asuke Townscape (Important Preservation Districts for Groups of Traditional Buildings)
+Asuke Townscape (Important Preservation District for Groups of Traditional Buildings)

 • Multipurpose toilet